reuschi/smart-photo-frame/README.md

 [logging]
 logToFile = True/False ; set logging to file
 logToScreen = True/False ; set logging to screen
+debug = True/False ; set debug mode for more detailed messages

 [global]
 language = EN/DE ; language of return text messages - other languages need to be added to texts.py